 - A "Limited Proxy" functions like an absentee ballot for a member who cannot attend the meeting.
 The form restricts the proxy holder's authority by providing specific instructions on how to vote on particular agenda items which must indicate the member's choices (yes/no).

 - "A "Certificate of Appointment of Voting Representative" is essentially an unlimited power of attorney to vote for you to "express all approvals that such owners may be entitled to cast or express at all meetings" indefinitely.
-It has specific purposes defined in the table below.
+It has specific purposes for homes held by corporations, trusts, etc. Check with an attorney if you think you need it.

-Keep in mind that before the change in Medley's management company and the current HOA attorney, Medley had annual meetings in person and online, with discussion of all items.
+Keep in mind that before the change in Medley's management company and HOA attorney, Medley had annual meetings in person and online, with discussion of all items which were mailed to us weeks in advance.
 There was an official private, paper ballot for director elections or other important decisions.
-The proxy vote form was provided only for the case the homeowner could not attend and ballots were counted by homeowners on site.
+A separate Limited Proxy form was provided and only needed in the case the homeowner could not attend.
+Ballots were counted publicly by the homeowners on site.

 1. Obtaining Just Enough Proxies to Reach Quorum